KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 ## Note Taking

 If you can or want, write into the Book.
-If not, write down on a sepperate medium.
+If not, write down on a seperate medium.

 - Read actively!
 - Less is more!
 - Highlight only what is important.
 "If everything is highlighted, nothing is"
 - Write down why it is highlighted.

 # References